polytwisters/polytwisters/README.md

 This has only been tested on macOS, but should also work on Linux.
 You must have Blender installed, and ffmpeg if you want to make a video.

-Currently this script renders a demo animation of the quasioctatwister.
-Run the following:
+Currently this script renders a demo animation.
+Run the following and wait a few hours:

     python3 main.py

-Currently, rendering this animation takes about an hour.
 To compile the frames into a video at `out.mp4`:

     python3 make_video.py